 The Resource card has an orange border.
-You may build (p.9) it during setup (p.21) or during your build step. (p.23) To complete the Resource, put it face-up next to the play area until end of game.
-You may follow its instructions to get its effects at any time according to the rules for effects. (p.28)
+You may build it during setup or during your build step.
+To complete the Resource, put it face-up next to the play area until end of game.
+You may follow its instructions to get its effects at any time according to the rules for effects.

-Counters added to or removed from Resource cards to pay costs are known as "resource counters" (such as "Add 1 counter", meaning "Put X resource counters on this card" or "Remove X counters", meaning "Remove X resource counters from this card") You may play only one activated resource effect each turn and only once per turn (following normal activated effects rules).
+Counters added to or removed from Resource cards to pay costs are known as "resource counters" (such as "Add 1 counter", meaning "Put X resource counters on this card" or "Remove X counters", meaning "Remove X resource counters from this card") All effects that refer to resource counters refer to the counters on your Resource card.)
+You may play only one activated resource effect each turn and only once per turn (following normal activated effects rules).
 You can't have more than one Resource card in play.
 You can't discard or replace the Resource card in play.
-See also: Resource zone (p.17).
+See also: Resource zone.